top of page

 Bixby bridge soaring 260 feet above Bixby Canyon

-Of the seven arch bridges built along the Bur Sur coastline, Bixby Bridge remains the most admired and has become Big Sur's version of the Golden Gate Bridge.
+Among the seven arch bridges constructed along the Bur Sur coastline, Bixby Bridge stands out as the most revered, earning its place as Big Sur's equivalent to the Golden Gate Bridge.

 Iconic Bixby Bridge

-Even though the Big Sur coastal highway extends for another 18 miles, we concluded our adventure at Bixby Bridge and proceeded nonstop to our Airbnb in Watsonville.
-We still had two more days to explore Carmel and Monterey, and today's drive had already taken nearly 6 hours.
+Although the Big Sur coastal highway continues for an additional 18 miles, we ended our journey at Bixby Bridge and headed directly to our Airbnb in Watsonville.
+We had two more days left to explore Carmel and Monterey, and today's drive had already lasted nearly 6 hours.

 When we began this road trip, we identified several reasons why Big Sur stood out as the ideal destination for an 'epic' California road trip.